Follow us 148.4k

 - Preheat the oven to 175 °C/ 350 °F (fan assisted), or 195 °C/ 380 °F (conventional).
 Use a kitchen scale to measure all the ingredients and add them to a mixing bowl (apart from the sesame seeds which are used for topping): almond flour, coconut flour, flax meal, psyllium husk powder, garlic powder, onion powder, cream of tartar, baking soda, salt (and optionally, Erythritol).

-- Process well using a mixer until the dough is thick.
+- Beat with a mixer until thick dough forms.

-- Top with butter or cream cheese, burger meat or any topping you like.
-Enjoy!
+- Serve plain, with butter or cream cheese, or filled like burger buns.

 Ingredients